appwrite/appwrite/CONTRIBUTING.md

 ## Package Managers

 Appwrite is using a package manager for managing code dependencies for both backend and frontend development.
-We try our best to avoid creating any unnecessary and any new dependency to the project is subjected to a lead developer review and approval.
+We try our best to avoid creating any unnecessary and any new dependency on the project is subjected to a lead developer review and approval.

 Many of Appwrite internal modules are also used as dependencies to allow other Appwrite's projects to reuse them and as a way to contribute them back to the community.